Argentina at the 1928 Summer Olympics

-Argentina at the 1928 Summer Olympics in Amsterdam, Netherlands was the nation's fifth appearance out of eight editions of the Summer Olympic Games.
-Argentina sent to the 1928 Summer Olympics its second national team, under the auspices of the Argentine Olympic Committee (Comité Olímpico Argentino), 81 athletes (all males) that competed in 41 events in 12 sports.
+Argentina competed at the 1928 Summer Olympics in Amsterdam, Netherlands, the nation's fifth appearance out of eight editions of the Summer Olympic Games.
+Argentina sent its second national team, under the auspices of the Argentine Olympic Committee (Comité Olímpico Argentino), 81 athletes (all males) that competed in 41 events in 12 sports.
 Argentina competed in equestrian, football, sailing, water polo, and wrestling for the first time.
 Argentina won 3 gold medals, its first Olympic championships in boxing (2 gold medals) and swimming.
 The team also won its first medals in fencing (a bronze) and football (a silver).

 Medalists

 Athletics

 Five men competed for Argentina in athletics.
 It was the nation's second appearance in the sport.
-None of the athletes advanced to the final in any of their events; Kleger's 7th place finish in the hammer throw was the country's best result in the sport.
+None of the athletes advanced to the final in any of their events; Kleger's 7th-place finish in the hammer throw was the country's best result in the sport.